HashirSalam/customer-feedback-page/README.md

 Deployment:
 The app is deployed via vercel and can be viewd on (<a href="https://customer-feedback-page.vercel.app/">Demo</a>)

+Dockerization (Containerisation):
+Tried to attempt the bonus task and created Docker configuration for development

 ## Roadmap (what’s left to improve and why.)